arshsinghphd/TeamActivities/Module03/README.md

 * Write a function from scratch
 * Understand the Define, Document, Implement, Test Approach
 * Look at flow charts for programs (function calls)
-* Know the key words parameters/arguments, return values, and scope
+* Know the key words parameters/arguments and return values

 ### Function Syntax